 Don’t give thieves and pickpockets a chance to make your trip a stressful and frustrating experience.
 Protect your money by splitting it between some of these secret locations, and you won’t have to worry about becoming one of their victims.
 Divide and conquer is the name of the game!

-One final time, here’s how to hide money when traveling, using six simple but effective methods and clever ways to conceal and keep money hidden.
+One final time, here’s how to hide money while traveling, using these simple but effective methods and clever ways to conceal and keep money hidden.

 Did you find these methods useful, and want to keep them for reference for when you next travel?
 Be sure to save it and pin it to one of your Pinterest boards, so that you can find it again when you’re next about to travel.